Audition FAQ

 Will it affect my chances of being cast if I have too many conflicts?

-Not really.
+It might.
 Unless you must miss multiple weeks of a rehearsal process, we really do work around conflicts.
 Usually the directors pick actors for roles and THEN look at the conflict calendars.
 We promise that if you are right for the part we will work around a few activities.
 Don’t be afraid to list conflicts, honesty is best.

 Can I audition for this production and also be in other LCT shows and activities?